hdgrid/newsletter-sign-up/README.md

-# Frontend Mentor - Article preview component solution
+# Frontend Mentor - Newsletter signup form solution

-This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+This is a solution to the [Newsletter signup form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).

 ## Table of contents